 While biochemical systems with a simple dynamic such as qPCR were monitored in droplets 7, out-of-equilibrium biochemical circuits pose distinct and additional challenges.
 PCR is driven sequentially by an external operator, uses only a single enzyme and lasts rarely more than 45 minutes.
-By contrast, our dynamic systems are fully autonomous, require 3 enzymes, and last for days.
+By contrast, our dynamic systems display oscillatory behaviour, are fully autonomous, require 3 enzymes, and last for days.

 More importantly, sustainability of oscillations depends on a much more delicate balance between reagents, buffer and temperature than PCR.
 Most biochemical assays typically consist in a simple relaxation toward a stable steady state, but oscillations arise from the destabilization of all steady states, which requires tight control over reaction parameters.

 Here we report the compartmentalization and day-long tracking of ~700 oscillators into picoliter droplets.
 This represents an increase of throughput by two orders of magnitudes and a decrease of volume by 4 orders of magnitudes compared to the literature on synthetic DNA systems1.
 We show that with an experimental setup minimizing evaporation, droplets act as independent chemical containers that satisfyingly reproduce bulk conditions.
-Compartmentalization also reveals two striking phenomena that may remain hidden in bulk: slow desynchronization and kinematic spatial waves.
+Moreover, compartmentalization also reveals two striking phenomena that may remain hidden in bulk: slow desynchronization and kinematic spatial waves.

-We use a recently reported synthetic biochemical oscillator8.
+We use here a recently reported synthetic biochemical oscillator8.
 While simple to prepare and well characterized, it involves subtle enzymatic kinetics, which should put a stringent test on the use of droplets as compartments.
 The biochemical system reproduces the ecological predator-prey mechanism: molecular preys catalyse their own replication, but also serve as fuel for the replication of their molecular predators.
 Both prey and predators are continuously degraded by an exonuclease.
 This system results in robust oscillations, which are monitored via the fluorescence intensity of a dye bound to the DNA template encoding the circuit 9.